jquense/yup/README.md

 ### object

 Define an object schema.
-Options passed into `isValid` are passed also passed to child schemas.
+Options passed into `isValid` are also passed to child schemas.

 ```javascript
 yup.object().shape({